-The NSW Biosecurity Strategy is based on the principle of shared responsibility and has been prepared to increase awareness about biosecurity issues and provide a framework for biosecurity management in NSW.
+The Strategy is based on the principle of shared responsibility and has been prepared to increase awareness about biosecurity issues and provide a framework for biosecurity management in NSW.

-It aims to highlight why biosecurity is important for NSW and identifies four key goals and a number of outcomes and strategies for implementation to manage risks effectively.
+It highlights why biosecurity is important for NSW and identifies four key goals and a number of outcomes and strategies for implementation to manage risks effectively.

 The strategy is underpinned by policies, strategies and implementation and operational plans that provide a detailed road map of how the outcomes of this Strategy are being achieved.

 The NSW Government is developing a new biosecurity and food safety strategy to better protect the state’s economy, environment, and community against growing biosecurity and food safety threats; whilst creating opportunities for future growth of the primary industries sector to $30 billion by 2030.

 The consultation draft of the Biosecurity and Food Safety Strategy 2022-2030 is available for consideration and feedback until 1 September 2022.

 Please click here to find out more and have your say.